-The observation that all of the dispersion effects of §2.1 seem to be attested in sibilant inventories suggests two things.
-The first suggestion is that the spectral mean continuum indeed represents the main auditory cue for sibilant place; this makes it plausible that modelling sibilants along a single auditory continuum, which we do in §§ 5 and 6, is a valid approach.
-Independent evidence for this is that some perception experiments have been able to model the [s]-[f] continuum by shifting a broad spectral plateau of constant width (in log Hz) along the frequency scale (Repp 1981).
-The second suggestion is that the articulatory-effort relations between the sibilants are similar to those of the auditory continua discussed in §2.1, i.e. that sibilants with central spectral mean values are easier to produce than those with peripheral values; this makes it plausible that including this articulatory-effort hypothesis in our modelling is a valid approach.
+The observation that all dispersion effects seem to be attested in sibilant inventories suggests two things.
+The first suggestion is that the spectral-mean continuum indeed represents the main auditory cue for sibilant place; this makes it plausible that modelling sibilants along a single auditory continuum, which we do in §5 and §6, is a valid approach.
+Independent evidence for this is that some perception experiments have been able to model the [s]-[s] continuum by shifting a broad spectral plateau of constant width (in log Hz) along the frequency scale (Repp 1981).
+The second suggestion is that the articulatory-effort relations between the sibilants are similar to those of the auditory continua discussed in §2.1, i.e. that sibilants with central spectral-mean values are easier to produce than those with peripheral values; this makes it plausible that including this articulatory-effort hypothesis in our modelling is a valid approach.
 Independent evidence for this comes from comparing the muscle activities required for producing central and peripheral sibilants.
-Sibilants with central spectral mean values like the Dutch flat laminal alveolar [s] or the Spanish apical alveolar [s] are produced by a simple raising of the articulators towards the roof of the mouth, without displacement or grooving of the tongue, and are thus as close as sibilants can get to the rest position of the tongue or to the average position of the tongue during vowels.
-At the high periphery of the spectrum, the deepgrooved alveolar sibilant (as in English) has a similar position to the Dutch non-grooved sibilant but requires additional activity of the upper fibres of the transverse tongue muscle (Hardcastle 1976: 96, 100-106, 134-137); at the low periphery of the spectrum we note that the apical palatal (retroflex) sibilant (as in Toda) has a similar tongue shape to the Spanish anterior sibilant but requires a larger movement of the tongue tip from a schwalike position towards the palate and a stronger involvement of the upper longitudinal tongue muscle.
+Sibilants with central spectral-mean values like the Dutch flat laminal alveolar [s] or the Spanish apical alveolar [s] are produced by a simple raising of the articulators towards the roof of the mouth, without displacement or grooving of the tongue, and are thus as close as sibilants can get to the rest position of the tongue or to the average position of the tongue during vowels.
+At the high periphery of the spectrum the deep-grooved alveolar sibilant (as in English) has a similar position as the Dutch non-grooved sibilant but requires additional activity of the upper fibres of the transverse tongue muscle (Hardcastle 1976: 96, 100-106, 134-137); at the low periphery of the spectrum we note that the apical palatal (retroflex) sibilant (as in Toda) has a similar tongue shape as the Spanish anterior sibilant but requires a larger movement of the tongue tip from a schwa-like position towards the palate and a stronger involvement of the upper longitudinal tongue muscle.

-In summary, our knowledge of the spectral mean continuum and of the articulatory effort of sibilants is incomplete.
-This does not preclude the probability that the spectral mean continuum and articulatory effort really exist in human speakers and help shape sibilant inventories, as is strongly suggested by the cross-linguistic observations discussed in this section.
-We therefore assume both the continuum of the spectral mean and the hypothesis of peripheral articulatory effort.
-The fact that these hypotheses will make our model work can be regarded as further evidence in favour of them (if we may be allowed a little circularity).
+In summary, our knowledge of the spectral-mean continuum and of the articulatory effort of sibilants is incomplete.
+This does not preclude the likely possibility that the spectral-mean continuum and articulatory effort really exist in human speakers and help shape sibilant inventories, as is strongly suggested by the cross-linguistic observations discussed in this section.
+We therefore assume both the spectral-mean continuum and the peripheral-articulatory-effort hypothesis.
+The fact that these hypotheses will make our model work can be regarded as further evidence in favour of them (if one allows us a bit of circularity).

 In the following two sections, we show how the dispersion of sibilant inventories can be modelled without dispersion constraints.
-We illustrate this for English, a language with two sibilants, and for Polish, a language with three sibilants that show chain-shift effects, in §§ 5 and 6 respectively.
+We illustrate this for English, a language with two sibilants, and for Polish, a language with three sibilants that show chain-shift effects, in sections 5 and 6, respectively.

-5 The English two-sibilant inventory
+5. The English two-sibilant inventory